Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Measuring model collapse: a standard measure, and three new ones

 \end{enumerate}

-For each model $M_j$, and for each prompt, we compute the Gini coefficient and the collapsed-prediction indicator.
-We then report the mean Gini across prompts and the percentage of prompts flagged as collapsed (i.e., the average of the indicator times 100).
-These two measures together offer a fine-grained view of how unequal the next-token probability distribution becomes over simulation steps or, put differently, how predictable the AI-generated text is.
+For each model $M_j$, we report the mean Gini coefficient across prompts and the percentage of prompts flagged as collapsed.

-\paragraph{\bf Commonsensical Inference Accuracy} A crucial question is whether collapse also compromises the model's ability to generate meaningful sentences.
-To explore this, we use the commonsense natural language inference task, which tests whether a model can plausibly complete a given sentence.
-We adopt the HellaSwag dataset~\cite{zellers2019hellaswagmachinereallyfinish}, which contains 70{,}000 sentence prompts, each paired with four candidate endings $(\bar{a}, a_1, a_2, a_3)$.
-Of these, only one is a coherent and commonsensical continuation $\bar{a}$; the other three are intentionally implausible.
+\paragraph{\bf Commonsensical Inference Accuracy} A key question is whether model collapse also degrades a model’s ability to produce meaningful sentences.
+To investigate this, we evaluate performance on a commonsense natural language inference task, which tests whether an LLM can plausibly complete a given sentence.
+We use the HellaSwag dataset~\cite{zellers2019hellaswagmachinereallyfinish}, which consists of $70{,}000$ prompts, each paired with four candidate endings $(\bar{a}, a_1, a_2, a_3)$, where only $\bar{a}$ is a coherent and commonsensical continuation and the others are intentionally implausible.

 We compute the conditional probability of each candidate continuation given a prompt.
 The model selects the option with the highest probability as its predicted continuation.
 For each prompt $p \in \{p_1, \dots, p_N\}$, let $\hat{a}$ denote the model’s selected answer and $\bar{a}$ the ground-truth (correct) continuation.
 We define a binary scoring function $I(p)$ as follows: